Ktn-lwl/Multiplication-rewritten/README.md

-Keeping the readme here because I don't wanna alter my code to create this directory...

 I was going through some of my old code and found a program I wrote a few years ago to help me practice mental math, and later repurposed to help my little brother practice timetables and